 - Thankfully, panic and agoraphobia respond well to Cognitive Behavioural Therapy (CBT), and in studies, up to 85% of people who seek treatment significantly improve or recover after an average of 12 sessions.
 Only 30 to 41% of people eventually recover without treatment, so by seeking psychological therapy for your panic attacks, you could be more than doubling the chances of recovering and leading a more normal life again. ^Top

-How successful am I?
-Read what some of my clients say about me here.
-Or if you or someone you’re close to has a problem with anxiety, why not contact me using the form on the right, and we can arrange a time to discuss the difficulty, and how I can help.
+How successful are we?
+Read what some of our clients say about us here.
+Or if you or someone you’re close to has a problem with anxiety, why not contact us using the form on the right, and we can arrange a time to discuss the difficulty, and how we can help.